devpedrodiass/Ignite-Feed/README.md

 That is a simple blog feed that help me to learn all the React Fundamentals.

+We have:
+- Web Version
+- Mobile Version (Responsive)

 I used:
 - Vite
  - React - Typescript